 Breakfast at Britannia is designed to stand out from traditional hotel offerings, with a greater emphasis on à la carte dishes, which are prepared to order, meaning fresher food and less waste (at no extra cost to the guest, as they are included in the price).
 Each and every item on the menu is carefully thought out, using only the finest ingredients, mostly local and often made specially for the hotel.

 The à la carte menu is accompanied by a high-quality buffet and warm dishes from various chef stations, all served with Palmehaven’s traditional flair and service standards.
 This interaction allows guests the luxury of engaging with the chefs and waiters, who are proud to serve the local products which dominate the menu.
-However, as Øivind explains, it is the collaborative spirit of the local suppliers which is critical… and the taste:
+However, it is the collaborative spirit of the local suppliers which is critical… and the taste: